Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 02 : The Bicycle Thief.md

 Luke: You mean mom?

 Phil: Your words, not mine.
 Look, uh… your mom and I are a team, and she- we feel like this is a chance for you to show some responsibility.
-Don’t make us look like jerks here.
+Don’t make us look like **jerks** here.

+> * ***jerk*** -- n. someone who is a little stupid and annoying, and who does not care if they upset or hurt other people

 Luke: I won’t.